It seemed like a good idea at the time

 We got 56 tickets!
 Last year we only got 38.
 And the Main Sale was a disaster.
 We spent so much time stressing and scrounging for the rest.
 It hurt the camp.

 Okay, really we have been “rewarded” with the opportunity to BUY 56 tickets in the Directed Group Sale (camps only).
-Oh my god.
-That’s $28,000.
+Ugh.
+That's $28,000.

 Okay, okay.
 This is a good problem.
 We just have to recruit 27 reliable people (but not too reliable.
 Save those people for the horrible, horrible Main Sale lottery.).
 We have to get them all registered for the DGS.
 We have to make sure each of them has $1,000 on a credit card.
 And we have to get them in front of a computer between noon Pacific time on Feb 27 and March 1.